hazelcast/hazelcast/hazelcast-documentation/src/SecurityInterceptor.md

 ![](images/enterprise-onlycopy.jpg)

-Hazelcast allows you to intercept every remote-operation executed via client.
-This provides ability to add very flexible custom security logic.
+Hazelcast allows you to intercept every remote operation executed by the client.
+This provides ability to add a very flexible custom security logic.
 You should implement `com.hazelcast.security.SecurityInterceptor`

 ```java
 public class MySecurityInterceptor implements SecurityInterceptor {